Less-Than-Frequently Asked Questions:

 This all really goes back to the fact that CVRPG started off out of order (what with Game One happening before Year One, and then all the back-stories getting published later still).
 After a while, it just seemed like I may as well Tarantino the whole blasted thing.

 But then I found the Wikipedia page on Sequels -- its fun reading if you haven't ever looked at it.
 Part of what the Wikipedia page lists is all the various kinds of sequels, prequels, and spin-off media.
-Once I read that, I had the goal of trying to fit CVRPG and DSWC into every one of those categories just because I could:
+Once I read that, I had the goal of trying to fit CVRPG and/or DSWC into every one of those categories (listed at the time) just because I could:

 - Sequel: CVRPG has Castlevania RPG II, Castlevania RPG III, Castlevania RPG IV (etc), plus the various Gaiden stories.
 DSWC (and Villans) has The Alien Wars and The Final Climax.

 - Prequel: A game that takes place before the first game in a series.
 CVRPG has Year One (along with many character-specific back-stories).
-There was a thought to give DSWC a direct prequel, but that idea was put on the back burner.
+There was a thought to give DSWC a direct prequel titled "Blood Symphony" (as it would be a retelling of Rondo of Blood and Symphony of the Night) but that idea was eventually retired.

 - Interquel: A game that takes place between two already released games in a series.
 For CVRPG, there's CVRPG Meets the TMNT.
-DSWC was supposed to get one, and then I forgot what I was gonna do and dropped it.
-No plans are in place for a DSWC interquel at this time..
+DSWC was supposed to get one, and then I forgot what I was gonna do and dropped it (and there's no need for it now).

 - Midquel: This one is harder to pull off.
 A midquel has to take place in a chronological gap during a single entry in a series (like if Darkmoon went off and had an entire adventure one evening in the middle of, say, CVRPG III).
-Right now there is no easy gap to fit a story into CVRPG.
-However, I may have a couple of spots I can stitch one into DSWC.
-Have to see how that goes.
+The plan is in place for CVRPG to get a midquel (in a very creative fashion), so we'll see how that goes.

 - Parallel: Literally an entry that runs parallel to one already released.
 Although there are no current plans for a parallel story for CVRPG, DSWC has Villains.
 In fact, Villains may be more parallel than is even necessary to fit the definition of a "parallel story", since Villains is a literal one-to-one parallel of the main comic (even if it is also a reboot).

 - Stand-alone Sequel: For a sequel to be "stand-alone", it has to purposefully not follow any of the story threads from the original series, and yet still be a part of the same universe.
 In a way, this feels a lot like a sidequel (and most titles that would fit in one could probably fit in both).
-We shall see if I can make this work, but again, it'll likely be DSWC that pulls it off.
+The best I've managed to do for this are "Frankie and Mummy: Monstrous Detectives" and "CVRPG for the Holidays", although my gut tells me these only technically count.
+Sadly, with the end of CVRPG fast approaching, I don't think I'll be able to come up with a better fit for this category.

 - Unofficial Sequel: Unless someone decides to write CVRPG fan-fiction, it's unlikely this will happen.
 I'm certainly not planning for it, nor can I, really -- if I plan one, it's no longer "unofficial".